 9. Creep Yourselves Out

-I got this date idea from my oldest son because he is someone that likes to do things that get his heart racing.
+I got these Valentine’s day date ideas from my oldest son because he is someone that likes to do things that get his heart racing.
 Which is why it was no surprise when he and his girlfriend made a date night out of visiting a ‘panic room.’
 They had to solve clues before they could ‘escape.’

 Well, if you are the type of person that likes a little scare now and then, consider seeking out a local panic room (some have haunted themes), or you could visit a local ghost town where they give guided tours.
 They usually are inexpensive.